 - how you see your body in menopause and what you feel about the changes

-- do you exercise, sleep well, eat well, keep on top of the stress
+- do you exercise, sleep well, eat well, keep on top of the stress by practising relaxation techniques?

 Hormonal changes during menopause or lifestyle influences – it is difficult to know which is influencing how you go through menopause.

 If you have been feeling anxious and suffering mood swings or panic attacks there are many things or relaxation techiques you can do for yourself to improve how you feel.

 What to eat to reduce the likelihood of anxiety or low mood during menopause